Akashkroy69/WaetherAppGoober/README.md

                     or getIntent.getFloatExtra()
        - we craeted a kotlin file called ForecastUtils in which we created a method called formatTempForDisplay() to create right format for temperature value.
 It can be used across the project to create format for temp.

+ #21/09/21:
+         -Earlier I tried to add fragment to MainActivity using XML.
+         But later I added fragment progmatically.
+For that I used following code supportFragmentManager
+             .beginTransaction()
+             .add(R.id.activeMainRootViewId, LocationEnteryFragment)
+             .commit()
+         This code will add the fragment to the MainActivity but the fragment will come over the other UI elements.
+         To resolve this issue we have declared a view component in the activity_main.xml file; FrameLayout